hhvm/user-documentation/guides/hack/05-XHP/04-extending.md

 * Hack [enum](../enums/intro.md) names, checked by [`Enum::isValid()`](../enums/functions.md) at runtime.
 * Custom enums inline with the attribute in the form of `enum {item, item...}`.
 All values must be scalar so they can be converted to strings.
 These enums are not Hack enums.
 * Class or interface names, checked by `instanceof()`.
-* [Generic](../generics/intro.md) types, with type arguements, although they are not enforced at runtime.
+* [Generic](../generics/intro.md) types, with type arguments, although they are not enforced at runtime.

 You access an attribute within code just like a normal Hack property, but prefixed with a colon `:`.